-The Society provides relief programs throughout the Capital Regional District and in Port Alberni, Nanaimo, Courtenay/Comox, Campbell River and Tashis.
+The Society provides relief programs throughout the Capital Regional District and in Port Alberni, Nanaimo, Courtenay/Comox, Campbell River, Tashis and Gold River.
 For areas outside of the Capital Regional District support is provided through volunteer home visits.

 In the Capital Regional District of Victoria the Society operates a Social Concern office which is open during the week in order to provide emergency relief, mainly in the form of food and clothing to those in need; to act as a referral service; and to assist in referring people for home visits who live in the Capital Regional District.
 While the Society of Saint Vincent de Paul has its origin with members of the Catholic Faith, the Society assists any person regardless of race or religion.